-When a covered vehicle part fails due to defects in materials or workmanship, the Lexus Certified warranty pays for repairs at no cost to you.
-Only genuine Lexus parts are used for reconditioning, and repairs and most vehicle components are covered.
-However, there are some common exceptions, such as:
+When a covered pre-owned vehicle part fails due to defects in materials or workmanship, the Lexus Certified warranty pays for repairs at no cost to you.
+Only genuine Lexus parts are used for repairs and most vehicle components are covered.
+However, there are some exceptions, such as:

 - Wear-and-tear items like brake pads and wiper blades

 In addition to covering the cost of unexpected repairs, the Lexus CPO limited warranty also includes:

 - Substitute transportation: Reimbursement for rental car or other transportation expenses at $50 a day for up to five days

 - Trip interruption service: Coverage for food and lodging at $200 a day for up to three days if your car breaks down more than 100 miles from home